wp-plugins/basic-google-maps-placemarks/readme.txt

 2. Create a page or post where you'd like to embed the map, and type `[bgmp-map]` in the content area.
 3. Go to the Placemarks menu and click 'Add New'.
 Enter the title, address, etc.
 4. Click on 'Set Featured Image' to upload the icon.
+5. Click on the 'Publish' or 'Update' button to save the placemark.

 **Advanced Usage:**